SALE OF BUILDING

 At present, this is a threat facing any tenant whose building is being sold.
 Here’s one scenario:

 The landlord sells the building to a real-estate speculator who then files an Ellis Act eviction, to try and clear the building of all the tenants.
 Ellis allows a landlord or speculator to get around rent control.
-Normally, a landlord would not be able to evict the tenants unless she has just cause (and sale of the building is not a just cause).
+Normally, a landlord would not be able to evict the tenants unless the landlord has just cause (and sale of the building is not a just cause).
 Ellis gives the new owner “just cause” to clear out all of the tenants.
 This law is often justified by landlords and speculators as defending the landlord’s right “to go out of the business of being a landlord.”
-But if a landlord wants to stop being a landlord, she merely has to sell her building.
-She doesn’t have to evict the tenants.
-But she gets more for the building if it is “delivered vacant.”
+But if a landlord wants to stop being a landlord, he or she merely has to sell her building.
+S/he doesn’t have to evict the tenants, but will get more for the building if it is “delivered vacant.”

 Ellis is a way to get around rent control–and make lots of money.
 Those evicted under Ellis get 120 days (four months) to move unless they’re seniors or disabled, in which case they have a year.
 They also receive relocation money, (see our section on evictions for a relocation chart).
 The speculator finds people to buy into the building as a tenancy in common.
 They share a single mortgage.
 For example, if it’s a three-unit place, he finds three people or three couples.
 These new owners sign an agreement to each occupy a unit.
 Once they occupy their units, the owners file for condo conversion.